 The Great Misunderstanding of Modern Tantric Environments

 My natural tendency has always drawn me into spiritual currents related to tantra, which is why I have been navigating among tantric communities for almost 30 years.
 I started with the Osho centers in Italy and India when I was not yet of age.
-Now that I am close to fifty, I feel called to share my experience and my reflections, especially on the subject of polyamory and monogamy, and the relationship between this choice and the path of tantra.
+Now that I am close to fifty, I feel called to share my experience and reflections, especially on the subject of polyamory and monogamy and the relationship between this choice and the path of tantra.

 Tantra and Polyamory: Is It the Same?

-I have read blogs of tantra schools that claim that a person who is not polyamorous cannot define themselves as a tantra teacher.
+I have read blogs of tantra schools that claim a person who is not polyamorous cannot define themselves as a tantra teacher.
 Extreme!

 Growth through Intimacy

 Going deep into emotional intimacy with a person can bring up many shadows.
-This connection stirs the pot and forces you to face the projections and subconscious tendencies that we carry with us from our family of origin.
+This connection stirs the pot and forces you to face the projections and subconscious tendencies we carry with us from our family of origin.
 Any psychologist would agree with this.

 Seeing the Infinite in the Same Partner